nnsW3/docs-pimlico/docs/wallets/api.md

   - `nonce`: The nonce of the sender smart contract account.
   - `initCode`: The init code of the sender smart contract account.
   - `callData`: The data to be sent to the sender smart contract account during execution.
-  - `callGas`: The gas limit for the execution of the callData.
+  - `callGasLimit`: The gas limit for the execution of the callData.
-  - `verificationGas`: The gas limit for verifying the signature and nonce of the User Operation.
+  - `verificationGasLimit`: The gas limit for verifying the signature and nonce of the User Operation.
   - `preVerificationGas`: The gas limit for any operations before verifying the signature and nonce of the User Operation.
   - `maxFeePerGas`: The maximum fee per gas unit that can be paid by this User Operation.
   - `maxPriorityFeePerGas`: The maximum priority fee per gas unit that can be paid by this User Operation.